 An appointed executive director and a staff of 35 work in four divisions: Comprehensive Planning, Development Services, Information Services and Transportation Planning.
 Transportation staff provide assistance to the Knoxville Regional Transportation Planning Organization, that serves Knox and urbanized portions of Blount, Loudon, and Sevier Counties.
 In addition, MPC works with the Knox County and Knoxville Historic Zoning Commissions.

 The Metropolitan Planning Commission meets the second Thursday of each month at 1:30 p.m. in the Main Assembly Room, City-County Building.
 Eight members constitute a quorum.
 The Commission's annual meeting is held in October of each year or as determined by the chair.

-The Commission appoints an executive director to fulfill assigned City Charter and state law responsibilities and tasks requested by officials of city and county government or their agencies.
+The Executive Director is a appointed by the City Mayor and County Mayor to fulfill assigned City Charter and state law responsibilities and tasks requested by officials of city and county government or their agencies.

 The executive director oversees the work program and staff activities, works closely with public and private agencies to obtain input into planning studies, and serves as technical advisor to the Planning Commissioners and to the Board of County Commissioners and the City Council.
 The executive director appoints four division managers to lead MPC's major departments and to oversee a professional staff.

 The MPC Library is a source and clearinghouse for all published information and reports.
 Citizens who need or desire information regarding population, housing, employment, transportation, neighborhood organizations, and much more may avail themselves of the services of the library.

 Title 13 of the Tennessee Code authorizes municipal and regional planning commissions to regulate land use and conduct other planning activities.
 As a regional planning commission, MPC has the following authority and responsibilities.

 ...that places under a single cover, long-range policies for land use, utilities, recreation, transportation, public facilities, and other concerns.